Montana

 Using modern tools to look at past earthquakes: How lidar data help to better understand the 1959 Hebgen Lake event

-Yellowstone Caldera Chronicles is a weekly column written by scientists and collaborators of the Yellowstone Volcano Observatory.
+[ad_1] Yellowstone Caldera Chronicles is a weekly column written by scientists and collaborators of the Yellowstone Volcano Observatory.
 This week’s contribution is from Mike Stickney, Director of the Earthquake Studies Office at the Montana Bureau of Mines and Geology.
-Major earthquakes that rupture up to the ground surface and form fault scarps are rare occurrences in …
+Major earthquakes that rupture up to the ground surface and form fault scarps are rare occurrences …

 Read moreUsing modern tools to look at past earthquakes: How lidar data help to better understand the 1959 Hebgen Lake event